grab/engineering-blog/_posts/2023-03-01-securing-gitops-pipeline.md

 #### Pipeline config

-Within this **khone-dev** repository, we have set up a remote pipeline config file by following this format:
+Within this **khone-dev** repository, we have set up a remote pipeline config file following this format:

 `<File Name>@<Repository Ref>:<Branch Name>`